 Few tourists make it to Van, and even fewer visit the ancient castles of Hoşap and Çavuştepe.
 But for archaeology and history lovers, that’s a big part of their appeal.
 If you’re willing to make the effort, there’s a high chance you’ll have each site all to yourself.

 Hoşap Castle is an impressive fortress which dates back to the 17th century. Çavuştepe, meanwhile, was established by the mighty Urartu kingdom over 2,5000 years ago.
-But despite being from two entirely different historical eras, the two castles are neighbors on the same highway.
+But despite being from two entirely different historical eras, the two castles are neighbors along the same highway.

 Visiting both sites from central Van makes for a relatively easy and incredibly cheap day trip.
 (Learn more about transportation down below).
 But if you only have a couple of days in the area, make visiting Akdamar Island and Van Castle your top priorities.